 How to:

 Take a colored paper and give another to your baby.
 Fold the paper and ask your baby to follow you.
-Keep the folding simple so that he can replicate it easily.
-Your partner can help the baby by holding his hand and showing him the correct way of folding the paper.
-Your 16-month-old is going to be adept at using his fingers, and this activity helps develop those skills (3).
+Keep the folding simple so that they can replicate it easily.
+Your partner can help the baby by holding their hand and showing them the correct way of folding the paper.
+This activity can make your 16-month-old adept at using their fingers.

 Skills developed: Fine motor skills, basic instruction obedience